cpavloud/LabEx_CORAIL/scripts/README.md

 c) delete those that are not occurring in the provinces of interest,

-d) select only Trematoda and Copepoda (but also calculate brief statistics for the other groups).
+d) select only Trematoda and Copepoda (but also calculate brief statistics for the other groups),

+e) create lists (per species, genus, family) to search against GenBank.

 **Step 6**